bluz71/bash-seafly-prompt/README.md

 git config feature.manyFiles true
 ```

-:rocket: Again, for best prompt rendering performance, when in Git repositories,
+:rocket: Note, for best prompt rendering performance, when in Git repositories,
 please install and use the [gitstatus](https://github.com/romkatv/gitstatus)
 command.